 What is heckling?

-We’ll leave this one to the pros… see here… but heckling should always be good natured and fun.
-If you’re not sure what to say, then don’t say anything at all.
+We’ll leave this one to the pros… see here… but heckling should always be good natured, fun, and more cheer than jeer.
+If you’re not sure what to say, or don’t have anything original or actually funny to say… then don’t say anything at all.

 Cat 4, Cat 4/5… what’s the difference?